AccessibilityLab/SoundModVR/README.md

 ### 9) Custom Feedback Sound
 *(* :thumbsup: *Recommended to use when there are feedback sounds in the program.)* <br />
-This feature is managed by the Script CustomFeedbackManager.
+This feature is managed by the Script **CustomFeedbackManager**.
 It currently supports a correct and incorrect feedback sound.
-The developer should input the file names of the correct and incorrect feedback sounds in the `Correct/Incorrect Feedback Name List`.
-Then, the developer should put the filename of the default feedback sounds into `correctFeedbackName` and `incorrectFeedbackName` fields.
-The default would be the first one on the corresponding Feedback Name List.
-The `path` field is used for providing the path to the folder that contains all the notification sound files.
-The `audioSource` field will be used to play the feedback sounds.
+The developer should input the **AudioClip** Files of the correct and incorrect feedback sounds in the `Correct/Incorrect Feedback Clips List`.
+Then, the developer should put the index of the default feedback sounds into `correctFeedbackIndex` and `incorrectFeedbackIndex` fields.
+The default indices would be 0.
+The `audioSource` field will be used to play the feedback sounds. *See some example Feedback sounds in the Sounds-FeedbackSounds folder.*

 **Public Functions**
-`SelectCorrectFeedback(int)`: This function sets the correct feedback to the file corresponding to the input index on the `correctFeedbackNameList`.
+`SelectCorrectFeedback(int)`: This function sets the correct feedback index to be the input int.

-`SelectIncorrectFeedback(int)`: This function sets the incorrect feedback to the file corresponding to the input index on the `incorrectFeedbackNameList`.
+`SelectIncorrectFeedback(int)`: This function sets the incorrect feedback index to be the input int.

 `PlayCorrectFeedbackSound()`: This function loads and plays the correct notification sound from the audio source linked to the script.